 - Equal Employment, Affirmative Action and the Academic Hiring Process

-For more information about these and other training offerings, please visit EEAA Training.
+For more information about these and other training offerings, please visit EOAA Training.

 As University employee (faculty or staff), how do I update my race, ethinicty, gender, disability status or veteran status?

 You can update self-identification of race/ethnic group(s), veteran status and disability status via the UCPath Self Service Portal under the “Personal Information” tab.
 Gender information cannot be updated in UCPath by an employee.
 If gender needs to be updated, an inquiry should be submitted to the UCPath Center either by the employee or on behalf of the employee via the UCPath Portal.